Healthy Homes Assessment Frasertown

 What We Do

-As building inspectors we take on all components associated with specialist home inspections.
-We’re there to make sure that you make the best decision when purchasing your next property.
+As building inspectors we take on all elements involved in expert house inspections.
+We are there to ensure that you make the correct choice when it comes to buying your next home.

-We take your investment seriously We conduct detailed examinations to make sure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the exciting aspects of purchasing or owning your own home.
+We are serious about your investment, and undertake comprehensive examinations to make sure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the fun aspects of owning or purchasing a house.

-We specialise in a variety of services to ensure that you are completely informed about the condition of any property that you might be thinking of buying or selling and also other solutions.
+We offer a wide range of solutions to ensure that you are fully aware of the state of any property that you might be contemplating buying or selling and also other solutions.

-Our systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into the reports, you can actually see any issues that may be discovered.
-With our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our service to family members and acquaintances.
+With our systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into your report, you can actually see any issues found.
+Because of our detailed report, it is easy to understand why we receive so many clients who recommend our service to family and friends.

 Get in Touch - Get Peace of Mind